genstava789/mltb-heroki/README.md

 ## Sabnzbd

+- External access to web interface, so you can remove files or edit settings
 - Remove files from job before and during download (Requires Base URL) (task option)
 - Edit Global Options while the bot is running from bot settings (global option)
 - Servers menu to edit/add/remove usenet servers